techacharya/Cources/linux/theory/acl/acls.md

-# Access Control Lists (ACL) in linux
+# Access Control Lists (ACLs) in linux
 The files and directories have permission sets (a combination of read, write and execute permissions) for the owner of the file, the group associated with the file, and all other users for the system.
+However, these permission sets have some limitations.
+For example, different permissions cannot be configured for different users.
+Access control lists **_(ACLs)_** provide a finer-grained access control mechanism than these traditional Linux access permissions.